 The retailer’s Net Promoter Score is highest for fertilizer at 29%.
 The share of business in each category clearly follows the Net Promoter Score.
 Looking at seed, we see the retailer’s share of business is only 41% among customers who consider him to be their Primary seed supplier, and only 23% among customers who consider him to be their Secondary supplier.
 This low share of business is a result of the retailer’s low NPS of 15% for seed.
 A Net Promoter Score is calculated by taking the percent of Promoters for a business minus the percent of Detractors.
 Customers and prospects in the Passive segment are not included in the calculation of an NPS.
 In our example, an NPS of 15% means there are not that many more Promoters vs. Detractors.
 To demonstrate how large the financial impact is from Passives and Detractors, I will use our findings in seed from the same retailer.

-In the table, I have shown how the spending lag caused by reduced share of business in the seed category is leaving significant revenue on the table for the retailer in question.
+I have shown how the spending lag caused by reduced share of business in the seed category is leaving significant revenue on the table for the retailer in question.
 The retailer’s Net Promoter Score in seed is 15% (percent of Promoters minus Detractors).
 The average acres for each customer segment is shown, which allows us to estimate the total acres for each customer segment.
 Passives on average spend $16 less per acre on seed with the retailer as a consequence of their reduced share of business.

 Detractors on average spend $21 less per acre on seed with the retailer.
 The estimated impact for Passives and Detractors is calculated by multiplying the spending lag times the acres from these customers.
 The total estimated impact in seed alone from Passives and Detractors is approximately $1.5 million from the 177 customers we studied.